Createdd/Writing/articles/ContractsInIT.md

 https://unsplash.com/photos/E7RLgUjjazc)
 https://unsplash.com/photos/E7RLgUjjazc (Photo by Olu Eletu on Unsplash)

 Structuring contracts can be a very difficult task.
-Combining that with services in volatile environments and asynchronous information distribution, the overall value of this task can decrease at best and provide legal traps at worst.
-Immerse yourself in some newer concepts, that I came across working working on a project.
+Combine that with services in volatile environments and asynchronous information distribution, the overall value of this task can decrease at best and provide legal traps at worst.
+Immerse yourself in some newer concepts, that I came across working on a project.

 This article is mainly aimed at entrepreneurs, who have to deal heavily with lawyers and contracts.
 It should broaden your understanding of contracting in a more professional manner.